light-and-ray/sd-webui-lama-cleaner-masked-content/Readme.md

 This option means how to preprocess masked content before pass it into stable diffusion.
 It useful when you want to remove object in photo.
 Use inpainting model and denoising straight +-0.4

-It also supports my other extension: [sd-webui-replacer](https://github.com/light-and-ray/sd-webui-replacer)
+It also supports my other extension: [sd-webui-replacer](https://github.com/light-and-ray/sd-webui-replacer).
+Also it supports `sd-webui-forge`

 ![](images/gui.jpg)